kinectron/kinectron/memory-bank/activeContext.md

   3. Updated example files to use the new API structure
   4. This change improves encapsulation, creates a more intuitive API, and follows modern JavaScript best practices
   5. Benefits include cleaner imports for users and more flexibility for future internal changes

+## API Modernization Plan

+We've created a roadmap for modernizing the Kinectron API for public release.
+The plan is broken into five manageable phases:

+1. **Build System Modernization**: Implementing Rollup for multi-format builds (ESM, CJS, UMD)
+2. **Documentation Enhancement**: Adding JSDoc comments and creating usage guides
+3. **NPM Publishing Setup**: Configuring for proper NPM publishing
+4. **CDN Distribution**: Setting up for CDN access via jsDelivr and unpkg
+5. **Update Project Documentation**: Ensuring README and CONTRIBUTE files are accurate

+The detailed roadmap is available in ROADMAP.md in the project root.

+**Important Note**: The current project documentation (README.md, CONTRIBUTE.md) is out of date and should not be used as a reference until updated in Phase 5.

+### Current Progress

+- ✅ API exports have been simplified to only expose the Kinectron class
+- ✅ Examples have been reorganized to the root level
+- ✅ Testing tools have been moved to client/tools/